Are there ‘last days’ signs or manifestations of the Holy Spirit prophesied?

 Sadly, most end time Christians are Laodicean and WILL NOT accept a true prophet of God, including the two witnesses, until it is too late for them to take sufficient action!

 And the Laodiceans that do accept, but will not take action as they should, end up in the same ‘boat,’ so to speak, as the disbelieving judgmental Laodiceans.

 16 … I will vomit you out of My mouth.
 17 Because you say, ‘I am rich, have become wealthy, and have need of nothing’ — and do not know that you are wretched, miserable, poor, blind, and naked (Revelation 3:16-17).

 Most Laodiceans don’t think they really need to pay attention to dreams or to accept that God would be working with a true prophet in these days.

 Consider the following which will affect God’s people:

 Then they will seek a vision from a prophet; (Ezekiel 7:26)

 Will you wait until it is too late (cf. Zephaniah 2:1-3; see also There is a Place of Safety for the Philadelphians.
 Why it May Be Near Petra)?
 Will you wait until after prophesied disasters to hit before heeding God’s messages and messengers?

-If you believe in biblical church governance and do not accept any self-appointed “apostles,” should you not consider the Continuing Church of God as its top human leader has meets the prophetic criteria and that the CCOG has the confirmed fruits of Acts 2:17-18?
+If you believe in biblical church governance and do not accept any self-appointed “apostles,” should you not consider the Continuing Church of God as its top human leader meets the prophetic criteria (see also Church of God Leaders on Prophets) and that the CCOG has the confirmed fruits of Acts 2:17-18?